Siddarth-Velan/IEEE-ML-Round-2/README.md

 # Includes colab notebook, failed api file
 Major issues : couldnt get fastapi to load properly, both through the cors middleware route and from colab cell itself, not familiar enough with cli to implement
+             : there is a working system with ngrok, but there is some issue with the retrival script and it shows a 500 error and honestly i have a pns quiz and i cant debug that rn
              : Hybrid search kept bugging out when used to train the model, so normal search implemented, but hybrid search can be accessed separately through the cells, the search itself is fully functional
              : all metrics are really low as there are qrels for all 8.8M queries, I have a subset of 100K : improvement is definitely there for the trained model, would really love to see it on a full dataset of this scale.
 I originally used the trec-covid dataset and all the data